Even if mosquitoes are a problem where you live, I can guarantee that there are places in the world where they are an even bigger problem.

 But, the largest populations of mosquitoes can be found nearly year-round in humid tropical regions in countries like Brazil, Thailand, Indonesia, the Philippines, and even Australia.

-Speaking of places with the biggest mosquito population it is a well-known fact that Africa is one of the continents where the most mosquito-borne diseases occur.
-But in Asia and South America, too, there are so many mosquito-borne illnesses compared to the rest of the world that it has become one of the leading causes of human death.
-A part of the reason, of course, is also due to the fact that many developing countries are in these regions, therefore healthcare and proper protection against insects is harder to achieve there, but the large mosquito count isn’t helping to solve this growing problem either.
+Speaking of places with the biggest mosquito population, it is a well-known fact that Africa is one of the continents where most mosquito-borne diseases occur.
+But, in Asia and South America, too, there are much more mosquito-borne illnesses in comparison with the rest of the world.

-So it is up to you decide whether to go hide from the mosquitoes in one of the previously mentioned places, which all are pretty remote.
-Or to stay where you are and fight them with mosquito repellants, mosquito foggers, traps, light and loose, light-colored clothing.
+So, it is up to you decide whether to hide from mosquitoes in one of the previously mentioned places which are fairly remote.